oshahliver/picse/README.md

         "log",
         "log",
     ],  # --> log or lin extrapolation for targets
-    "all_howval_weights": ["exp", "exp"],  # --> exp or lin prediction for initials "acc": [1e-3, 1e-2],  # --> desired relative accuracies
+    "all_howval_weights": ["exp", "exp"],  # --> exp or lin prediction for adjustables "acc": [1e-3, 1e-2],  # --> desired relative accuracies
     "iterationLimit": 20,  # --> max. number of iterations
-    "deltaType": 0,  # --> mode for initial adjustment of initials "unpredictable": False,  # --> no effect at this point }
+    "deltaType": 0,  # --> mode for initial adjustment of adjustables "unpredictable": False,  # --> no effect at this point }